PranathiGopidi/ASETeam10/README.md

 # Specific Features
 **Feature 1 - Profile**
-Profile is the basic feature of any application which showcases the user account details of the login user.
-This provides the information of the user when logged in from gmail.
+Profile is the basic feature of any application which showcases the user account details of the registered user.
+This also provides the information of the user when logged through gmail using OAuth.
 The profile informations are stored in Mongo Database.

 **Feature 2 - Classes**
 Planovac gives the student an opportunity to store their class schedule, so that they get notifications time to time to maintain their schedules well.
-The schedules are given stored in Mongo Database which is interlinked with Google calendar to access the events.
+The schedules are given stored in Mongo Database.
+Options to create,delete and edit classes are also provided.

 **Feature 3 - Collaborate**
 Collaborate is similar to the Chat Application which are in the market like Watsapp, Facebook Messenger.
-But Planavoc gives the flexibility only for the students to interact with each other or with couple of other friends to chat privately.
+But Planavoc gives the flexibility for the students to interact with each other or with couple of other friends to chat privately.
+This also students to interact with professor without any apointments through Chat Window when the professor is online.

 **Feature 4 - Tasks**
 Students need to plan their work to complete their assignments on time, so they can assign tasks in Planovoc.
 These tasks remind them of their work yet to complete.
-Options to create,delete and edit the tass are also provided.
+Options to create,delete and edit the tasks are also provided.

 **Feature 5 - Discussion Forum**
 This is different to the collaborate of Planovac.
 The discussion forum heps the students to discuss the knowledge and clarify the doubts with friends and even with professor.
 Professor can post important information about test syllabus, cancellation of classes etc in Discussion Forum .
 This Forum helps students to expand their knowledge by having healthy discussion with their classmates.